RaviSoji/get_imagenet/ilsvrc2012/README.md

 # Downloading the ILSVRC2012 dataset
-Note: As of 2018,
+As of 2018,
  this has been the same dataset used for the annual ILSVRC object localization challenge since 2012.

-## Software Dependencies
+## Dependencies
+- Linux Ubuntu 16.04
 - python3.6
 - tar
 - wget
 - TensorFlow1.7.0 (optional: only necessary for creating TFRecords)

-  - I have only tested the script with TensorFlow1.7.0.
+The download has only been tested with the above, though the scripts might work with other configurations.

 ## Dataset Overview